 mix puppies.
 It took me a couple days to name them, and based on their behavior, I named them Sugar (right) and Sin (left).

-to go out, and we would spend at least 2 hours every single day walking around or playing catch with tennis balls in the fenced off dog run.
+wanted to go out, and we would spend at least 2 hours every single day walking around or playing catch with tennis balls in the fenced off dog run.
+The above

-looking like her Rottweiler father.
-At 6 months old (above picture), I spoiled them by giving them their own queen-sized bed which they slept in
+(front/right) started looking like her Rottweiler father.
+At 6 months old (above picture), I spoiled them by giving them their own queen-sized bed which they

 Sin (right) weighing 90 pounds and Sugar (left) weighing 92 pounds.